oracle/opengrok/README.txt

 (OpenSolaris: # pkg install SUNWjavadb or SUNWj6dev ,
 Debian/Ubuntu: # apt-get install sun-java6-javadb).
 There are two modes, having Java DB embedded, or running a Java DB server.
-Java DB server is default option, I will not describe how to set up embedded option.
+Java DB server is default option, we will not describe how to set up embedded option.

 1) Start the server: